pyeve/eve/CONTRIBUTING.rst

 MongoDB user with the password defined in the `test_settings.py` file in the admin database (the pre-commit process is unforgiving if you don't want to commit your admin credentials but still have the file modified, which would be necessary for tox).
+If you want to run a local MongoDB instance along with an SSH tunnel to a remote instance, if you can, have the local use the default port and the remote use some other port.
+If you can't, fixing the tests that won't play nicely is probably more trouble than connecting to the remote and local instances one at a time.
 Also, be advised that in order to execute the :ref:`ratelimiting` tests you need a running Redis_ server.
 The Rate-Limiting tests are silently skipped if any of the two conditions are not met.